SUSTech2022/AuralNet/Readme.md

   - Requires [mat73](https://pypi.org/project/mat73/) for loading MATLAB v7.3 files.
 - `./model_save/MCT_weights.h5`: Pretrained model weights.
 - `./dataset`: Directory containing extracted features for training, validation, and testing datasets.
-  - The data is in HDF5 format, converted from MATLAB v7.3 files.
+  - The data is MATLAB v7.3 files.
   - Each file contains four columns: gammatone coefficients for the left ear, right ear, cross-correlation values, and ground truth labels.
 For more details, please refer to our paper.

 ## Testing